manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/namegenerators.md

 | ------                    | ------            |
 | [Custom Generate Split Lot Names Name Generator](/AMSOsram/techspec>artifacts>namegenerators>CustomGenerateSplitLotNamesNameGenerator) | This generator is used when spliting a Material.

-On the splits the name generation should always keep the original lot name adding a 2-digit counter:
+On the splits the name generation should take the first 8 digits of the parent material followed by two digits that are alphanumeric running numbers:

-* T2143001 -> T2143001.01 [Original Lot Name].[2 digit counter] |
+* UA00000100 -> UA00000101 [8 digits of parent material][2 digit alphanumeric running number] |
 | [Custom Production Lot Name Generator](/AMSOsram/techspec>artifacts>namegenerators>CustomProductionLotNameGenerator) | Name generator for Production Lot Names.
 This generator is used when creating the main material.

 The name generation should be as follows: